 This fund was established by a grant from National Environmental Education Fund to be used by the fledgling organization, Friends of the New River Gorge, to expand their membership through logo development, website development, membership drive printing, marketing materials development and the purchase of community tabling fees.

 The New River Gorge National River established this fund to provide transportation to the Camp Brookside Environmental Education Center and healthy meals for 4th grade students who will attend to receive place-based environmental education.

 This fund was created by Gene Fife to help maintain the ballpark for the Hinton Little League.
 Gene graduated from Hinton High School, attended Virginia Tech, and went on to a very successful career in business and finance in London, England.
 Gene has served as a beacon for the people of Summers County and helped many students with his own scholarship fund.

-This fund provides a tax deductible vehicle to gather and administer funds to be used for matching grants.
-The eventual goal is to create a historically themed park to interpret John Henry’s legendary battle with the steam drill and educate visitors on the advancement of the C&O Railroad down the Greenbrier River and through the New River Gorge.
+This fund provides a tax-deductible vehicle to gather and administer funds to be used for matching grants.
+The eventual goal is to create a historically themed park to interpret John Henry’s legendary battle with the steam drill and to educate visitors on the advancement of the C&O Railroad down the Greenbrier River and through the New River Gorge.

-Created by Ken Allman, a Hinton native who has tied the destiny of his businesses to his hometown, this fund supports the community building activities of others.
+Created by Ken Allman, a Hinton native who has tied the destiny of his businesses to his hometown, the PracticeLink Pass-Through Fund supports the community building activities of others.
 Mr. Allman believes in the abilities of local people to compete in an international market place.
 The fund will support community organizations that focus on children, the arts, parks, and recreation.